#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-The first thing to know when planting veggies, spring flowers, and other seeds is your planting zone.
-Every location in the U.S. and its territories is sorted by climate.
-Find your zone on the USDA plant hardiness zone map and learn when to plant seeds.
+The first thing to know when planting spring flowers, vegetables, and other seeds is your planting zone.
+Every location in the U.S. and its territories is sorted into blocks by climate.
+Find your zone on the USDA plant hardiness zone map and learn when to plant seeds and flower bulbs.

-Gardening in Your Growing Zone
+Gardening in Your Growing Zone: Utah, Nevada, and California

-This region ranges from 7–9, with higher elevations in Zones 5 and 6.
-You’ll find fertile land in some places, desert and mountains with harsher conditions elsewhere.
+This region ranges from Zones 7 through 9, with higher elevations in Zones 5–6.
+You'll find fertile land in some places, but mountains and deserts with harsher conditions elsewhere.
 What you can grow and when will vary considerably depending on where you live.
-In Zones 5 and 6, the outdoor growing season doesn’t begin here until mid-March or even April, although you can start some veggies by seed halfway through February.
-Warmer Zones 7–9 can plant earlier, but if you’re in the desert, you’ll likely want to investigate indoor gardening in a porch or sunroom.
+In Zones 5 and 6, the outdoor growing season doesn't begin here until mid-March or even April, although you can start some veggies by seed halfway through February.
+Warmer Zones 7 to 9 can plant earlier, but if you're in the desert, you'll likely want to consider indoor gardening in an enclosed porch or sunroom.

-Plant Seeds Outside With Direct Sow
+Plant Seeds In Your Garden With Direct Sow

-Planting seeds with the direct sow method, right into the soil, is another option.
-It doesn't give you as much organized planning in terms of space and reliability as starting indoors.
-However, if you like to go with the flow, follow the instructions on your seed pack and try it.
+Planting seeds into your garden soil, or using the direct sow method, is an alternative option.
+There's less planning and tending than growing indoors.
+If you like to go with the flow, follow the instructions on your seed pouch and try it out.

-Prepare to deal with whatever hand nature deals you: You might have no germinating seeds.
-A critter may eat the tender seedlings.
-All the seeds you plant in each hole may sprout, so you'll need to thin them out by only leaving the most robust sprouts.
-Garden pests or insects might make a meal out of your seedlings before they take off.
+Prepare to deal with whatever hand nature deals you: You could have no germinating seeds or all of them might sprout.
+A critter might munch the tender seedlings for a snack.
+All the seeds you plant in each hole may sprout, so you'll need to choose the most robust sprouts to survive in a process called thinning.
+Bugs or garden pests might eat your seedlings before they take off.
 But if you're lucky, you'll get strong sprouts that are ready to grow all spring.

 Start Seeds Indoors

-Transplant Young Plants Into Their New Homes
+Transplant Young Plants Into Your Garden

-Protect Your Garden With Mulch
+Enrich Your Garden With Mulch

 Greet the Spring